-In line with REPP 2's E&S Policy, all activities financed by REPP 2 shall meet:
+In line with Camco's E&S Policy, all activities financed by any investment managed by Camco shall meet the following standards:

-- Host country environmental and labour legislation; - International Finance Corporation (IFC)'s Environmental and Social Performance Standards; - Sustainability principles advocated by the United Nations (UN) Global Compact; - UN Guiding Principles on Business and Human Rights; - GCF Environmental and Social Policy; - GCF Indigenous Peoples Policy; - International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work; - International Bill of Human Rights; and - UN Declaration on the Rights of Indigenous Peoples.
+- Host country environmental and labour legislation - International Finance Corporation (IFC)'s Environmental and Social Performance Standards - Sustainability principles advocated by the United Nations (UN) Global Compact - UN Guiding Principles on Business and Human Rights - Green Climate Fund (GCF)'s Revised Environmental and Social Policy - GCF Indigenous Peoples Policy - International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work - ILO Basic Terms and Conditions of Employment - International Bill of Human Rights - UN Declaration on the Rights of Indigenous Peoples, and where relevant - Sustainable Finance Directive Regulation (EU) (2019/2088). - At the Fund level, additional standards or restrictions may apply.
+These are identified in the Fund Investment Policy or equivalent.